Should Investors Worry About D - GuruFocus.com

-The latest data from GuruFocus shows that President and CEO Kevin Yeaman sold 9030 shares of Dolby Laboratories Inc (DLB) on 2023-05-16.
+The latest data from GuruFocus shows that COO Jeffrey Guy sold 5863 shares of DigitalOcean Holdings Inc (DOCN) on 2023-05-18.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Dolby Laboratories Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if DigitalOcean Holdings Inc deserves some skepticism from investors.

-Over the past year, Kevin Yeaman has sold 118057 shares in total.
+Over the past year, Jeffrey Guy has sold 53543 shares in total.

 Insider trends